 In their eyes, the people that do define their beautiful country are those who work studiously to protect it in times of fragility.
 The people who continue to radiate beauty, love, kindness, compassion and positivity in all corners, come what may.

 This eternal optimism among the locals is admirable, but not every country bounces back from this kind of thing so easily.
 Remember when everyone was buying package holidays to Egypt back in the day?
 Over 14 million sun-seeking revellers amassed in the country’s tourists resorts in 2010, then in 2017 a number of terrorist attacks ravaged the country, sending the number of tourists plummeting to a mere 4.3 million in the following year.
 It’s the same vibe in Turkey.
 In 2014 the culturally rich country attracted more than 40 million visitors, but a few years of terrorist activity and political instability saw that number almost halved by 2017.

 So would I travel to Sri Lanka this year?
 Yes of course.
 I’m actually cruising around the island in my tuk tuk right now, scoring empty waves.
 And yesterday I got chased by an elephant, which is also on the long list of things more likely to kill you than a terrorist attack.

-Should you travel to Sri Lanka this year?
-That’s up to you.
+But whether you should travel to Sri Lanka this year is up to you.